Article II—Our Membership

 Article III—Our Leadership Structure

 This church, under the leadership of the Holy Spirit, is an autonomous body of believers voluntarily submitting themselves to a form of government that we believe is in accordance with the Scriptures.
 The official offices of this church, through which all of its powers are administered, are covered in subsequent sections of this document.
-These offices shall be occupied by men, or women where specifically permitted, who are raised up by the Holy Spirit, called by the personal conviction of God and appointed by the Board of Elders.
+These offices shall be occupied by men, or women where specifically permitted, who are raised up by the Holy Spirit, called by the personal conviction of God and appointed by the Elders.
 The responsibilities of these offices are also defined and described in subsequent sections of this document.

 Article IV—Our Officers